8 min read

 This is post 13 of 13 in the Local LLMs series.
-After this one, you have the full toolkit: knowledge, hands-on stack, and a debugging playbook.
+After this one you've got the full kit: the knowledge, the running stack, and a debugging playbook.

 OOM (out of memory)

 Symptom.
-Ollama or LM Studio errors out with "out of memory" or the model never finishes loading.
-On Linux, sometimes the Linux OOM killer takes the process.
-On macOS, the system gets sluggish before erroring.
+Ollama or LM Studio errors out with "out of memory," or the model just never finishes loading.
+On Linux the OOM killer sometimes takes the process outright.
+On macOS the whole system goes sluggish first, then errors.

 Diagnosis.